-While overnight breakfast casseroles are great, like my favorite, Blueberry French Toast, I wanted something a little lighter that I could mostly prepare in advance for some overnight guests.
+While overnight breakfast casseroles are great, and there’s nothing like French Toast, I wanted something a little lighter that I could mostly prepare in advance for some overnight guests.
 Baked eggs were a perfect choice, full of flavor from the mushroom mixture, but not dried out like some egg dishes can be.
 I prepared the mushrooms the day before and then just assembled them in the morning.

 How to make baked eggs in the oven

 Step 1: Sauté some shallots and then add a mixture of mushrooms and cook until tender.
 Place in the bottom of ramekins or a muffin tin and add cheese and any other additions you like.

 Step 2: Beat the eggs and milk and pour over the mushrooms and cheese.

 Step 3: Bake for about 20 minutes until they have puffed up but are still slightly jiggly in the middle.